dbos-inc/durable-swarm/examples/reliable_refund/README.md

 It takes in a name, processes a refund, then applies a discount.

 The function for processing refunds takes a long time!
-However, thanks to **durable execution**, even if the app is interrupted during refund processing (or at any other time), it automatically recovers from where it left off, processes the refund to completion, then proceeds to the next step in the agentic workflow.
+However, thanks to **durable execution**, even if the agent is interrupted during refund processing (or at any other time), it automatically recovers to its last completed step, processes the refund to completion, then proceeds to the next step in its workflow.

 ![Durable Swarm Demo](../../assets/demo.gif)